Chapter 50 BWV 67 Halt im Gedächtnis Jesum Christ

 The fiftieth cantata of the cycle for the first Sunday after Easter.

 For this, the fiftieth cantata to be performed at Leipzig in less than eleven months, Bach produces an entirely new work.
 This is also true of the next cantata C 104, and both follow a similar pattern, beginning with a large scale chorus and ending with a plain chorale setting.
-The main differences in overall shape are the insertion of an additional chorale in this work and the use of paired recitatives and arias in the next.
+The main differences in the shaping of these works are the insertion of an additional chorale in this and the use of paired recitatives and arias in the next.

 But it is not to be.
 The three upper voices simply throw it around amongst themselves against the original chorale phrase (heard in the altos from bar 34, sopranos from bar 42 and basses from bar 50).
 The entrance of the horn and upper instruments (bar 55) marks the return of the complete instrumental exposition, this time with added choral parts.